 Potential Rabbit Health Challenges

-As with any species, rabbits are susceptible to a variety of illnesses and diseases.
-Additionally, much like their wild counterparts, domesticated rabbits may show only subtle signs or illness or injury, as doing so in the wild would make them an easy target for predators.
+As with any species, Unless explicitly mentioned, we are referring to domesticated rabbit breeds, not wild rabbits, who may have unique needs not covered by this resource. are susceptible to a variety of illnesses and diseases.
+Additionally, much like their wild counterparts, Adapted over time (as by selective breeding) from a wild or natural state to life in close association with and to the benefit of humans rabbits may show only subtle signs or illness or injury, as doing so in the wild would make them an easy target for predators.
 It is vital that care staff learn what is normal behavior for each resident and closely observe them for any subtle changes in behavior that might indicate a health issue.
 The following are some potential rabbit health challenges to watch out for:

 Issues By Body System